akka/akka/docs/src/main/paradox/java/http/server-side/low-level-server-side-api.md

 The first type of failure is when the server is unable to bind to the given port.
 For example when the port is already taken by another application, or if the port is privileged (i.e. only usable by `root`).
-In this case the "binding future" will fail immediatly, and we can react to if by listening on the CompletionStage’s completion:
+In this case the "binding future" will fail immediately, and we can react to if by listening on the CompletionStage’s completion:

 @@snip [HttpServerExampleDocTest.java](../../../../../test/java/docs/http/javadsl/server/HttpServerExampleDocTest.java) { #binding-failure-handling }

-Once the server has successfully bound to a port, the `Source<IncomingConnection, ?>` starts running and emiting new incoming connections.
-This source technically can signal a failure as well, however this should only happen in very dramantic situations such as running out of file descriptors or memory available to the system, such that it's not able to accept a new incoming connection.
-Handling failures in Akka Streams is pretty stright forward, as failures are signaled through the stream starting from the stage which failed, all the way downstream to the final stages.
+Once the server has successfully bound to a port, the `Source<IncomingConnection, ?>` starts running and emitting new incoming connections.
+This source technically can signal a failure as well, however this should only happen in very dramatic situations such as running out of file descriptors or memory available to the system, such that it's not able to accept a new incoming connection.
+Handling failures in Akka Streams is pretty straight forward, as failures are signaled through the stream starting from the stage which failed, all the way downstream to the final stages.

 #### Connections Source failures